SuperOfficeDocs/superoffice-docs/docs/en/mobile/superoffice-mobile/diary/update-appointment.md

 2. Tap the **Task** icon and select **Delete appointment**.
 3. Select **Yes** to confirm.

-* If you own the appointment, all the invited participants are notified of the cancellation.
+* If you own the appointment, all the invited attendees are notified of the cancellation.
 * If you are invited to the appointment, the appointment owner can see that you have rejected the invitation.

 ## Related content